Lines and Opposition in Lie Incidence Geometries of Exceptional Type: Preliminaries

 \begin{proof} The point $x_1'$ is collinear to (at least) a line $L$ of $\xi(x_1, x_2)$, which contains $x_1$ and a point $y$ collinear to $x_2$.
 If $x_1'$ were special to $x_2$, then $y=[x_1',x_2]=x_2'\pperp x_1$, contradicting $y\perp x_1$. \end{proof}

 \cref{generalspecial} implies that, whenever two points $x,y$ of an exceptional hexagonic Lie incidence geometry $\Delta$ are opposite, then every symp through $x$ contains a unique point symplectic to $y$.
-This way, one obtains all points $x^{\pperp}\cap y^{\pperp}$.
+This way, one obtains all points $x^{\pperp}\cap y^{\pperp}$, and we call such a set an \emph{equator}.
 This defines a subspace of $\Delta$ which we call the \emph{equator geometry (with poles $x$ and $y$)} and denote as $E(x,y)$.
 We view these as point-line geometries as soon as they contain lines.
 The latter is the case in the simply laced case (types $\mathsf{A}_n,\mathsf{D}_n,\mathsf{E_6,E_7}$ and $\mathsf{E_8}$).
 In all those cases, these equator geometries can be defined in exactly the same way for the corresponding hexagonic geometries (here the Lie incidence geometries of types $\mathsf{A}_{n,\{1,n\}}$, $\mathsf{D}_{n,2}$, and the exceptional ones not of type $\mathsf{F_4}$), and we have the following sequences (where $\Delta\to\Delta'$ means that $\Delta'$ is an equator geometry of $\Delta$), which can be deduced from \cite{Sch-Mal:23}:

 In the case of type $\mathsf{F_4}$, equator geometries as defined here have no lines.
-We shall give an alternative definition for that case in the next paragraph.
+We shall give an alternative definition for that case in the next paragraph such that also in type $\mathsf{F_4}$, each equator admits an interesting geometric structure.